sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 is just ignored.

 Sometimes there's a situation where you are instructed to both "flip with advantage" and "flip with disadvantage".
-To resolve any move, simply add up all the advantages, and then subtract all the disadvantages to arrive at your sum of advantage or disadvantage.
+To resolve any of these combinations, simply add up all the advantages, and then subtract all the disadvantages to arrive at your sum of advantage or disadvantage.
 The maximum is two extra cards, so if the sum is -3, you only